contao/docs/docs/manual/installation/quickstart.en.md

 ### Database

 Contao requires a [MySQL](../../installation/system-requirements/#mysql-minimum-requirements) database for operation, which you should ideally create right away.
-The access data will be needed later.
+Its login credentials will be needed later.

 ## Installing the Contao Manager